Stop Comenity Bank Phone Harassment: End Debt Collection Calls

 • How to write a Cease-and-Desist letter

-Writing a cease and desist letter is a skill that requires specific knowledge and due to the technicalities involved, we usually advise that you hand the process over to a qualified consumer rights attorney to do it on your behalf.
-Nevertheless, technology and the internet of things have made it a lot easier to do by providing you with information and a framework on how to go about writing a cease-and-desist letter.
+Writing a cease and desist letter is a skill that requires specific knowledge and due to the technicalities involved, we usually advise that you hand the process over to a qualified consumer rights lawyer or attorney to do it on your behalf.
+Nevertheless, technology and the Internet of things have made it a lot easier to do by providing you with information and a framework on how to go about writing a cease-and-desist letter.
 By the look of things, you may just be able to write a cease and desist letter by yourself, however, getting a professional to draft one up for you may be 10 times more effective, as there may be intricacies you do not know about.
-To write a cease-and-desist letter, all you have to do is write your name and address, write the debt collector’s name and address, the reason why you would like them to stop the harassment, and send it via certified mail.
-Ensure you get a return receipt as evidence that the letter has been sent.
-Need a professional to construct an effective cease-and-desist letter on your behalf?
-Call us now at 844-791-1990 to start the process.

 Why hire a professional?

 The FDCPA does not protect all kinds of debts.
 Furthermore, there could be a thin line between what is legal for the debt collectors and what constitutes willful harassment.
 A professional can help you navigate the different aspects of your debt better and also help you deal realistically with the issue of harassment, thus: Addressing your distress directly and helping reduce the stress you are likely to encounter.
-Armed with the knowledge that a professional consumer rights attorney provides; you will be better equipped to negotiate with your creditors better.

 What if I have already settled my debt?

-• Inform the caller that the alleged debt has already been resolved or discharged into bankruptcy.
+• Inform the caller that the alleged debt has been resolved or discharged into bankruptcy.
 Tell them that it may be a mix-up somewhere and politely ask that they look into it.

 • Go through the records you have on your end to confirm if the debt actually exists, how much it is, and if it has already been resolved or settled.
 Examples of records to review involve old account statements and copies of canceled checks.
 Be sure to keep them handy as well because you may need them in court.